adamsr123/semana1/README.md

 XCode Coursera

-To see the code enter in the file of "Contents".
+To see the code enter in the file of "Contents.swift".